yulin-physics/bnta/README.md

 Write a method that returns the average age for males or females. the function should take as an argument a list of type person and an enum of type gender.
 The gender should be used to filter either male or females

+`testing`
+Testing PersonService class, move PersonServiceTest class into the right testing packaging for files to run.